We bring gold standard healthcare to you.

 How OTs and PTs are key rehab specialists in this area

 Occupational therapists focus on helping patients improve their ability to perform activities of daily living (ADLs) and other functional tasks.
-They work with patients to identify activities that are important to them and develop strategies to help them perform those activities more easily.
-In the context of hands and upper limbs rehab therapy, occupational therapists may focus on activities such as writing, dressing, and cooking, and use interventions such as adaptive equipment, splinting, and activity modification to help patients improve their ability to perform those activities.
+They work with patients to identify activities that are important to them and develop strategies to help them perform those activities easier.
+For example, occupational therapists focus on writing, dressing, and cooking.
+They use interventions such as adaptive equipment, splinting, and activity modification to help patients improve their ability to perform those activities.

-Physical therapists, on the other hand, focus on improving the function of the musculoskeletal system.
+Whereas physical therapists focus on improving the function of the musculoskeletal system.
 They use exercises, manual therapy, and other interventions to improve strength, range of motion, and endurance.
-In the context of hands and upper limbs rehab therapy, physical therapists may focus on exercises to improve grip strength or range of motion in the shoulder joint, for example.
+And their focus on hands and upper limbs therapies ranges from improving grip strength to a range of motion in the shoulder joint.

-In some cases, occupational therapists and physical therapists may work together as part of a multidisciplinary team to provide comprehensive hands and upper limbs rehab therapy.
-Together, they can address both the functional and physical aspects of rehabilitation to help patients achieve their goals and improve their quality of life.
+In some cases, occupational and physical therapists work as part of a multidisciplinary team to provide comprehensive hands and upper limbs rehab therapy.
+Together, they address the functional and physical aspects of rehabilitation.
+In this way, they help patients achieve their goals and improve their quality of life.

 It’s also worth noting that some occupational therapists have specialized training in hand therapy, which allows them to provide more specialized care for conditions that affect the hands and upper limbs.
-These occupational therapists, known as certified hand therapists (CHTs), have completed additional education and training in hand therapy and have passed a certification exam.
-CHTs can provide a range of interventions, including splinting, manual therapy, and exercise therapy, to help patients with hand and upper limb conditions.
+These occupational therapists, aka certified hand therapists (CHTs), have completed additional education and training in hand therapy.
+And they have passed a certification exam.
+CHTs provide a range of interventions, from splinting to manual and exercise therapies, to help patients with hand and upper limb conditions.

 “Hand therapy intervention for hand and wrist injuries in adults” (2017) by Keijsers et al. published in the Cochrane Database of Systematic Reviews.
 Link: https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD005158.pub3/full